FontoXML/fontoxml-table-flow-tei/README.md

 		}
 	},

-	// Use createIconWidget to add column icons before rows or columns.
+	// Use createIconWidget to add column icons before rows.
 Any widget can be added but only icon widget is supported.
-	columnBefore: [
-		createIconWidget('clock-o', {
-			clickOperation: 'lcTime-value-edit',
-			tooltipContent: 'Click here to edit the duration' })
-	],

 	rowBefore: [
 		createIconWidget('dot-circle-o', {
 			clickOperation: 'do-nothing'